RedRaptor93/BlenderRenderController/docs/installing_using.md

    - Normally, the N# of processes should match the N# of logical cores in you system for a optimum render performance.

-4. Choose the render method:
+4. Choose a joining method:

    - *Join chunks w/ mixdown audio* - renders chunks, makes a separated audio file and joins it all together, recommended if you have audio tracks in your project.
    - *Join chunks* - same as above, minus audio mixdown.